pekwm/pekwm/doc/autoproperties.md

 Windows layer.
 Makes the window stay under or above other windows.
 Default layer is "Normal".
-Possible parameters are (listed from the bottommost to the uppermost):
+Possible parameters are (listed from the bottommost to the topmost):

 * _Desktop_
 * _Below_